rackerlabs/support-how-to/content/general/aiops-alert-monitoring.md

 This section covers the following tasks:

-- How to identify a Situation ticket in the MyRackspace portal.
+- How to identify a situation ticket in the MyRackspace portal.
-- How to identify the information in a Situation ticket.
+- How to identify the information in a situation ticket.

 #### Identify a situation ticket

-In the MyRackspace portal, situation tickets start the with **SITUATION** followed by a description of the grouping.
+In the MyRackspace portal, situation tickets start with **SITUATION** followed by a description of the grouping.

 <img src="https://5190c7d0c790dd6a46c5-c6926f0c34f49651f083091aa08ad521.ssl.cf1.rackcdn.com/aiops_images/situation-ticket-example-1.png" />